MarcleoSilva/data_analysis_studies/02-civil-service-examination/emb_25/README.md

 ## Overview

-This repository documents the data cleaning, statistical analysis, and visualization of my personal performance in the EMBRAPA 2025 public service exam.
+This repository documents the data cleaning, statistical analysis, and visualization of my personal performance in the EMB 2025 public service exam.
 It includes both individual-level and broader-group analysis.

 ## Repository Structure